-Yo-Yo Buying Tips for first time buyers
+How to Buy a Yoyo, for first time buyers

 CHOOSING A YO-YO

-Pick a model based on the skill level of the player.
+When people ask me how to buy a yoyo, I tell them to pick a model based on the skill level of the player.
 Stick with American name brands, the market is being flooded with cheap foreign imports and nothing turns a child of faster than a poorly performing yo-yo.
 The following companies produce yo-yos of excellent quality, look for their company names when buying a yo-yo: Aerobie, BC, Black Mamba, Custom, Doble, Duncan, Henrys, Perkins ProYo, Russell, Spintastics, SuperYo, Team Losi, Tom Kuhn, Yo-YoJam, Yomega.

 KNOW YOUR YO-YO